Blackwell-Security/blackwell-agent/packages/aix/README.md

 ## Contribute

 If you want to contribute to our project please don't hesitate to send a pull request.
-You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh) by sending an email to [wazuh+subscribe@googlegroups.com](mailto:wazuh+subscribe@googlegroups.com)or join to our Slack channel by filling this [form](https://wazuh.com/community/join-us-on-slack/) to ask questions and participate in discussions.
+You can also join our users [mailing list](https://groups.google.com/d/forum/blackwell) by sending an email to [blackwell+subscribe@googlegroups.com](mailto:blackwell+subscribe@googlegroups.com)or join to our Slack channel by filling this [form](https://blackwell.com/community/join-us-on-slack/) to ask questions and participate in discussions.

 ## License and copyright

-WAZUH
+BLACKWELL
-Copyright (C) 2015 Wazuh Inc.  (License GPLv2)
+Copyright (C) 2015 Blackwell Inc.  (License GPLv2)